 She asked me a lot of questions about what was going on in my life when I took the two tests.
 She told me that the high-level of stress in my life during my self-administration of the test heightened my ADD traits, while the less stressful time at the administration of her test significantly lessened and almost eliminated the traits.
 This is not uncommon for those with ADD.

 She also called me a textbook case of a high-performing adult with ADD.

-Apparently, I have learned over my lifetime how to accentuate the positives of ADD: creativity, empathy, loyalty, charisma and fun-seeking; while developing excellent coping skills for many of the negatives: always leaving my wallet and keys in the same place; keep a detailed calendar and a checklist; develop detailed systems and process to facilitate reaching my goals, and; hiring people to work for me who excel at managing the things I create or build.
+Apparently, I have learned over my lifetime how to accentuate the positives of ADD.
+I am creative, empathetic, loyal, charismatic and fun-seeking.
+And I have developed excellent coping skills for many of the negatives such as always leaving my wallet and keys in the same place; keeping a detailed calendar and a checklist; developing comprehensive systems and process to facilitate reaching my goals, and hiring people who excel at the day-to-day management the things I create and build.

 Over the summer, I decided to begin seeing this therapist on a monthly basis to look for additional coping skills on those remaining, and those I find to be problematic, ADD characteristics.
-I find value in in those monthly visits, although I probably don’t need to see her because I’ve been largely successful through introspection at figuring out how to resolve my own ADD challenges.
-I suppose I’ve been in a form of self-therapy for 30 years—constantly working my problems once I can identify them, or once they’re pointed out to me.
+I find value in those monthly visits, although I probably don’t need to see her because I’ve been mostly successful through introspection at figuring out how to resolve my ADD challenges.
+I suppose I’ve been in the form of self-therapy for 30 years—constantly working my problems once I can identify them, or once they’re pointed out to me.

 “You have a quiet intensity,” she told me once.
 “Some of my clients with ADD come in with such negative energy it’s like they’re Pig Pen from the Peanuts comic strip.
 But, instead of a cloud of dust surrounding that person, it’s a cloud of negativity that I feel like I’m brushing off for days after they leave.
 Your energy is different; quiet and not negative at all.”